 Not gonna lie, I specifically chose The Wedding Party (book #3 in the series) because both of the featured lovers are Black.
 At the time of this writing, all but one of Guillory's other books feature Black women in interracial relationships, which is more than fine.
 But if I was going to give her work a try, then for me it was important to read a romance story about two Black people.
 Plus, the "these two people hate each other but also can't resist each other" concept seemed to be the most interesting and entertaining out of the available options.
 Main characters Maddie Forest and Theo Stephens are extremely close friends of Alexa, the protagonist of The Wedding Date who's now preparing to marry her boo.
 They absolutely love Alexa, but they can't stand each other.
 Maddie, a stylist on the rise, thinks Theo is boring and pretentious.
 Theo, the communications director for the mayor of Berkeley, thinks Maddie is shallow and only cares about outward appearances.
 Helping with wedding planning has them seeing each other more frequently, and eventually they start having sex on a regular basis.
 And they make an agreement: this is just sex, it'll last only until Alexa's wedding, and Alexa must never know lest things get awkward or Alexa tries to pressure them into dating each other for real.
 As you might guess, Alexa's interference isn't needed, because Maddie and Theo start falling for each other despite themselves and the "rules" they created for their situationship.

 On screen and in books, popular/mainstream romance stories tend to follow a similar formula or set of formulas.
 And so to an extent, The Wedding Party is somewhat predictable.
 Of course Maddie and Theo are in a committed relationship by the end of the novel; that's just how it goes, and that's what we expect.
-But April Wolfe, a former co-host of a film review podcast I enjoy called Who Shot Ya?, said something about storytelling that sticks with me to this day: It's not always about what happens, but how it happens.
+But April Wolfe, a former co-host of a film review podcast I enjoy called Maximum Film! (formerly Who Shot Ya?) said something about storytelling that sticks with me to this day: It's not always about what happens, but how it happens.
 In other words, even if the ending of a story is common or predictable, what matters most is how we get there.
 And I think Guillory does a remarkable job of building onto each interaction that Maddie and Theo have, cultivating their attraction and involvement with each other gradually.
-I also appreciate how she uses the couple to demonstrate how misplaced and just plain way-off our assumptions about others can be, especially within the context of these two Black people who've become adept at hiding their childhood struggles.
-Aside from the exhilarating sex that Maddie and Theo have (Jasmine Guillory is also very good at writing sex scenes, in case you were wondering), their growing ability to be vulnerable with each other and give each other grace is the true marker of their progress.
+I also appreciate how she uses the couple to demonstrate how misplaced and just plain way-off our assumptions about others can be, especially within the context of these two Black professionals who've become adept at hiding their childhood struggles.
+Aside from the exhilarating sex that Maddie and Theo have (Jasmine Guillory is also very good at writing sex scenes, in case you were wondering), their growing ability to be vulnerable with each other and give each other grace is the true mark of their progress.

 "Don't think that I'm trying to be modest here—it sure as hell was my idea and it never would have happened without me—but I needed everyone here and more to make it happen" (37).